Symptoms & severity

 - Symptoms of severe vivax malaria include: impaired consciousness, respiratory distress (acidotic breathing), multiple convulsions, prostration, shock, pulmonary oedema (radiological), abnormal bleeding and jaundice.

-- The criteria for severe vivax malaria are similar to those for adults and children with severe P. falciparum.
-The main difference is that for P. vivax, there is no parasitaemia density threshold or hyperparasitaemia required to confirm severe malaria.2 This is because severe P. vivax malaria can occur at lower parasite densities than severe P. falciparum malaria.
+- The criteria for severe vivax malaria are similar to those for adults and children with severe P. falciparum malaria.
+The main difference is that for P. vivax malaria, there is no parasitaemia density threshold or hyperparasitaemia required to confirm severe malaria.2 This is because severe P. vivax malaria can occur at lower parasite densities than severe P. falciparum malaria.